Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Observation and data reduction

-We extracted the EPN 0.3-12 keV light curve considering only PATTERN$\leq$4 and FLAG=0 events from a region which included the brightest columns of the detector (between RAWX$\geq 22$ and RAWX $\leq 52$) while for the background we extracted the events from a region far away from the source, between RAWX $\geq 5$ and RAW$\leq 10$.
-We show the EPN background-subtracted light curve in Fig. \ref{fig:epn_light_hard} (left panel).
-The light curve shows the presence of a dip at 20 ks from the start time, two eclipses (the first at the start time of the observation and the second at 26 ks from the start time) and a type-I X-ray burst at 12.7 ks.
-We excluded the events collected beyond 33.7 ks from the beginning of the observation because they were affected by an instrument failure detection.
-In order to extract the EPN persistent emission we excluded the time intervals 0-1 ks, 12.7- 13 ks, 18-23 ks and 25.5-26.6 ks that include the first eclipse, the type-I X-ray burst, the dip and the second eclipse, respectively.
-The count rate out of dip and eclipses is 40 counts s$^{-1}$.
-Since the EPN operated in Timing Mode we can exclude pile-up issues for the spectral analysis of the persistent emission.
+The source events of the second observation were extracted from a box region that included the brightest columns of the detector and had a width of 127$\arcsec$ (RAWX between 22 and 52).
+The background events were extracted from a box region far away from the source with a width of 10$\arcsec$ (RAWX between 5 and 10).
+We show the EPN background-subtracted light curve in the right panel of Fig. \ref{fig:epn_light_hard}.
+The light curve shows a dip at 20 ks from the start time, two eclipses (the first at the start time of the observation and the second 26 ks after the start time) and a type I X-ray burst at 12.7 ks.
+We excluded the events collected later 33.7 ks from the beginning of the observation because they were affected by an instrument detection failure.
+The count rate during the persistent emission is 40 counts s$^{-1}$; because the EPN operated in Timing Mode, we can exclude pile-up issues for this observation.
+The RGS12 and EPN spectra have an exposure time of 68.7 and 26 ks, respectively.
+We adopted energy ranges of 0.4-2 keV for the RGS12 spectra and 0.6-12 keV for the EPN spectra.

-The background-subtracted RGS12 light curve is shown in Fig. \ref{sec:observation} (right panel).
-To extract the persistent spectrum we exclude the time interval 1.95-2.95 ks containing the first eclipse, the time interval 14.69-14.85 ks containing the type-I X-ray burst, the time interval 20-25 ks containing the dip and the time interval 27.5-28.6 ks containing the second eclipse.

-We extracted the RGS12 and EPN spectra of the persistent emission and the corresponding background.
-We used the energy range 0.45-2 keV and 0.6-12 keV for RGS12 and EPN for our spectral analysis, the RGS12 spectrum below 0.45 keV is background dominated.